dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## target-cpu

-This instructs `rustc` to generate code specifically for a particular processor.
+This instructs `dustc` to generate code specifically for a particular processor.

-You can run `rustc --print target-cpus` to see the valid options to pass here.
+You can run `dustc --print target-cpus` to see the valid options to pass here.
 Each target has a default base CPU.
 Special values include:

 * `native` can be passed to use the processor of the host machine.